2022–23 Western United FC (women) season: November

 Western United's first extended squad for the 2022–23 A-League Women opener against Melbourne Victory was confirmed two days prior with all but Harriet Withers and Nataska Dakic both injured.
 With this, Jaclyn Sawicki was announced as captain.
-The match resulted in a 1–0 win for Western United with Jessica McDonald scoring the goal in front of 2,753 spectators; what is to date the highest home attendance for Western United (women).
+The match resulted in a 1–0 win for Western United with Jessica McDonald scoring the goal in front of 2,753 spectators; the highest home attendance for Western United (women).
 Four days later, Aimee Medwin signed a scholarship contract with Western United.

 Ahead of Round 2's clash against Wellington Phoenix away, Natasha Dakic returned.
 During the week, Chloe Logarzo featured in episode 7 of the A-Leagues All Access docuseries of her return to club football after more than a year and behind-the-scenes of the previous week's match against Melbourne Victory.
 Western United won 4–1, heading to the top of the table after two rounds thanks to two goals by Hannah Keane, and one for Jessica McDonald and Sydney Cummings.